Southwestern Maine's Rail Trail

 The Mountain Division Railroad ran from Ogdensburg, NY to Portland, Maine (almost 400 miles).
 It was completed in 1875 and used for over 100 years.
 Because it was no longer economically viable, rail service was discontinued in 1958 for passenger trains and 1983 for freight trains.
 The eastern most section, located in southwestern Maine, runs 51 miles from Fryeburg on the NH border to Portland, Maine.
 The mission and vision of our organization are singularly focused on advocating for the construction of a paved recreational trail from the mountains of NH/ME to Portland and the sea.

-Legislation (LD404) signed into law on 7/6/23, authorized the Maine Department of Transportation to remove the rails and ties, plan, engineer, and construct a trail until rail from Fryeburg to Standish.
+Legislation (LD404) was signed into law on 7/6/23, authorized the Maine Department of Transportation to remove the rails and ties, plan, engineer, and construct a trail until rail from Fryeburg to Standish.
 When completed this will connect 31 miles of new trail to the 10 miles already constructed and in use.
 Visit the timeline to learn more about our history.

 Trail Opened